git clone https://github.com/openliberty/guide-containerize.git

 commands.
 Rebuild your images, and start the containers again.

-To access the application, point your browser to the http://localhost:9081/inventory/systems URL.
+To access the application, go to the http://localhost:9081/inventory/systems URL.
 An empty list is expected because no system properties are stored in the inventory yet.

 Next, retrieve the system